timbitz/Whippet.jl/README.md

 $ cd Whippet.jl
 ```

+Whippet.jl executables should work out-of-the-box, however the first time running them will be slow as julia will be setting up the environment, installing dependencies and precompiling code

 *Notes*:
-* Whippet.jl executables should work out-of-the-box, however the first time running them will be slow as julia will be setting up the environment, installing dependencies and precompiling code
 * Update to the most recent version of Whippet by pulling the master branch `git pull`
 * For all executables in `Whippet/bin`, you can use the `-h` flag to get a list of the available command line options, their usage and defaults.
 * You should install Julia locally, if you have to install system-wide, there is some help [here](https://groups.google.com/forum/#!topic/julia-users/9lQZJlLs99M)
 * For instructions on using Whippet with **Julia v0.6.4**, look at the README.md within the Whippet v0.11.1 tag
+* For compatability with Whippet on **Julia v1.0 to v1.3**, use the Whippet v1.0 release

 ### 2) Build an index.